 If you love pizza as much as me, then you know not all pizza is the same.
+Even the crusts make a huge difference in the end result of your homemade pizza.
 There’s thin crust, thick crust, stuffed crust, grilled pizza, and so on!
 This is a thick and super easy to make deep dish pizza recipe.
 You bake the pizza in an eight-inch square pan (the kind of pan you bake brownies in) and it’s very thick and almost fluffy—I’ll share my top tip for getting a crispy, crunchy edge.

 You can use any kind of sauce, homemade or store bought.
 But I do recommend having some extra sauce on the side as this is the kind of pizza you might want to dip into more sauce!

 This is also a great pizza serve alongside a big, delicious salad.
 And even though the pizza may not look big, I think you can easily feed four or five people with this if you have a salad or some kind of veggie side since the deep dish crust is so thick and filling.
 Yum!